xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 ## Task 4: Invoke a task module from a bot

-1. Firstly need to open a command prompt to execute the following commands.
+1. To invoke, open a command prompt and execute the following command:

     ```powershell
     ngrok http -host-header=rewrite 3978
     ```

-   This will start ngrok and will tunnel requests from an external ngrok url to your development machine on port 3978.
+   > This will start ngrok and will tunnel requests from an external ngrok url to your development machine on port 3978.
 Copy the https forwarding address.
 In the example below that would be https://787b8292.ngrok.io.
 You will need this later.

 1. Return to Visual Studio Code, and then Open a new Terminal.

-1. To execute `cd service` command to navigate to bot service directory in Terminal.
+1. Navigate to the service directory by executing the `cd service` command.

 1. Run `npm install` to install all dependent packages for the Teams tab.